Former JPMorgan exec wins London appeal over Whale case

 JPMorgan, whose Chief Executive Jamie Dimon initially dismissed the London Whale incident as a ‘tempest in a teapot’, was fined more than $1 billion by U.S. and British regulators.

-U.S. prosecutors said earlier this month their efforts to extradite Martin-Artajo from Spain had hit a dead end.
-Grout lives in France, a country that does not extradite its citizens.
+Martin-Artajo, who lives in Spain, and Grout, who lives in France, have not travelled to the U.S. to face charges.
+U.S. prosecutors said earlier this month their efforts to extradite Martin-Artajo had hit a dead end.
+France does not extradite its citizens.

 Macris was Martin-Artajo’s supervisor.